Ultrasound scans

 Usually no special preparations are needed.
 You may be asked to fast (not eat) for a few hours before the test.

-A gel will be spread over your skin in the area.
+A gel will be spread over your skin, over the area the doctors are checking.
 A small device like a microphone is moved back and forth over your skin to take the scan.

 For a rectal or vaginal ultrasound the technician will use a different type of probe that can be inserted.